-A cancer diagnosis can leave a host of problems in its wake as physical, financial and emotional hardships often persist after diagnosis and treatment.
+Unfortunately, though, a cancer diagnosis can still leave a host of problems in its wake as physical, financial, and emotional hardships often persist after diagnosis and treatment.
 Survivors may continue to face challenges such as inadequate insurance and employment issues.
-Resources are available to help cancer survivors with all of these issues; patient navigators and other healthcare providers can help connect survivors to the appropriate care and resources.

 The good news is that by the year 2018, organizations accredited by the Commission on Cancer will be required to provide cancer survivors with a "survivorship care plan" at the end of treatment.
 This survivorship care plan will incorporate a comprehensive treatment summary, including a description of common long-term and late effects of treatment.
 In addition, a follow-up plan of care, which will feature a time frame of recommended follow-up tests and appointments and a list of specific lifestyle recommendations, will be provided.

 A survivorship care plan will facilitate the continuity of care for cancer survivors and will help them take an active part in their health with the goal of living active, productive lives.

 In the meantime, staying connected is an important aspect of coping for cancer survivors.
 Support groups offer a great way for cancer survivors to share with others and to give back by supporting those who are newly diagnosed.